 Learning how to use this product is simple.
 It’s very similar to using metal bakeware with a few minor differences.

 - Unlike metal pans, silicone bakeware rarely needs to be greased before adding a batter.
 The non-stick coating combined with the oils and fats in the batter itself will ensure that the cakes, muffins, or whatever else you’re cooking can be removed from the molds easily.

 - The only time you should add extra oil to silicone products is when you’re making something where the sugar content is much higher than the fat content (a very sweet cake for example).

-Is Silicone Safe?
+Are Silicone Baking Mats Safe?

-More Advantages of Silicone Molds for Baking
+Advantages of Silicone Molds for your Baking

 This product isn’t vulnerable to the effects of rapid temperature changes.